SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-word-automation-services-for-developers.md

 ### Key points

 - An on demand file conversion request is an additional feature and doesn't replace the existing SharePoint Timer Job-based conversion job.
-That means that solutions that compiled and ran in SharePoint 2010 will continue to compile and run in SharePoint 2013.
+That means that solutions that compiled and ran in SharePoint 2010 will continue to compile and run in SharePoint.

 - You can make on demand file conversion requests for only one file at a time